Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 Illegal Data

-In conformity with the ’Loi pour la confiance dans l’économie numérique’ (’Law for confidence in the digital economy) of 21st June 2009, the Orphadata portal website allows any individual or visitor to signal any content likely to constitute the infractions mentioned in the 5th and 8th paragraph of article 24 of the law of 29th July 1881 concerning the liberty of the press and articles 227-23 and 227-24 of the Penal Code.
+In conformity with the ’Loi pour la confiance dans l’économie numérique’ (’Law for confidence in the digital economy) of 21st June 2009, the Orphadata website allows any individual or visitor to signal any content likely to constitute the infractions mentioned in the 5th and 8th paragraph of article 24 of the law of 29th July 1881 concerning the liberty of the press and articles 227-23 and 227-24 of the Penal Code.

 In order to signal such content, please contact us using the contact form, giving the URL of the content you deem to be illegal.